pitt-crc/user-manual/docs/slurm/batch-jobs.md

-# SLURM Batch Jobs
+# Slurm Batch Jobs
-A brief introduction to SLURM batch jobs and a simple example job can be found in our
+A brief introduction to Slurm batch jobs and a simple example job can be found in our
 [Getting Started section](https://crc.pitt.edu/getting-started/running-jobs-slurm).

-This page will provide lower level details related to SLURM jobs, as well as a more complex example submission script.
+This page will provide lower level details related to Slurm jobs, as well as a more complex example submission script.

-## SLURM Batch Job Arguments
+## Slurm Batch Job Arguments

 Below are a subset of sbatch arguments that can be used to specify a job on the cluster.
 You do not need to include them all.